 When people undergo surgical or other medical procedures, they expect to get better.
 But too many times, they get worse.
 Medical malpractice may cause postoperative paralysis and other injuries.
 If professional neglect caused paralysis, contact our paralysis attorneys in Michigan today to learn about your legal options.

-At Buchanan Firm, our medical malpractice attorneys have successfully handled thousands of cases just like yours.
+At Buchanan Firm, our Michigan paralysis attorneys have successfully handled thousands of cases just like yours.
 When you partner with us, you get more than a strong advocate.
 Our on-staff medical professionals also contribute greatly to our long track record of success.
-Because of our reputation and resources, our paralysis lawyers are often able to negotiate favorable pretrial settlements.
+Because of our reputation and resources, our Michigan medical malpractice lawyers are often able to negotiate favorable pretrial settlements.
 So, in many cases, we protect your legal and financial rights without going to trial.

 Spinal cord injuries usually cause paralysis, which is an interference in the connection between the brain and spinal column.
 The different kinds of paralysis include: